vikiaseschool/slots-for-hackseas/README.md

 4. Check for winning combinations and see your credits increase if you win.
 5. Enjoy the custom graphics and sound design throughout the game.

+## V2 Update
+- completely remade the project into web app using flask.
+- removed freakbob jackpot for a while.
+- the winnings are easy to get.

 ## Credits

 This project was developed by vikiaseschool.
 A lot of effort was put into the development, including the creation of custom graphics and sound design to enhance the gaming experience.